 11 environmental triggers of Hashimoto’s

-The number of diagnosed Hashimoto’s cases has been on the constant increase since the 1950s, making it one of the most common autoimmune diseases, and the most common hormonal disorder of today [1,2].
+The number of people diagnosed with an underactive thyroid and Hashimoto’s has been on the constant increase since the 1950s, making it one of the most common autoimmune diseases, and the most common hormonal disorder of today [1,2].

 In the current scientific literature, several environmental causes are mentioned; 11 of them are listed below.